-A new urinary catheter designed to improve bladder drainage: first-in-human testing of the Flume catheter Stage 2, in patients requiring an indwelling catheter
+A new urinary catheter designed to improve bladder drainage: first-inhuman testing of the Flume catheter Stage 2 in patients requiring an indwelling catheter

-Permission to take part in a recorded discussion about your experiences of using indwelling catheters during the treatment of patients
+Permission to take part in a recorded discussion about your experiences with an indwelling catheter

-We would like to invite you take part in a short interview about your experiences on using the Flume catheter.
+Thank you for agreeing to take part in the Flume Catheter study.
+We would like to invite you take part in a short interview about your experiences of the catheter.
 Please take some time to read this information carefully before deciding whether or not you would like to take part in the interview.